 Details

-The argument id_form takes possible values "OM", "IPW1", or "IPW2", corresponding to the three formulas presented in Salerno et al. "OM" refers to the method that uses outcome modeling and direct standardization to estimate the controlled difference, while IPW1 and IPW2 are inverse probability weighted methods.
-IPW1 and IPW2 differ with respect to how the joint propensity and selection mechanisms are factored (see Salerno et al. for additional details).
-"OM", "IPW1", or "IPW2" are useful in different settings, which warrants some brief discussion here.
-"OM" requires you to specify an outcome regression model, whereas "IPW1" and "IPW2" do not require estimation, nor do they assume additivity or interactivity.
-However, while OM, IPW1, and IPW2 are consistent, OM is most efficient if correctly specified.
+The argument id_form takes possible values "OM", "IPW1", "IPW2", or "DR", corresponding to the four formulas presented in Salerno et al. "OM" refers to the method that uses outcome modeling and direct standardization to estimate the controlled difference, while "IPW1" and "IPW2" are inverse probability weighted methods.
+"IPW1" and "IPW2" differ with respect to how the joint propensity and selection mechanisms are factored (see Salerno et al. for additional details).
+"DR" refers to the doubly robust form of estimator, which essentially combines "OM" and "IPW2".

 Examples